ingatesystems/ingate-ansible/ansible_collections/ingatesystems/fuego_modules/README.md

 ## Overview

-This Ansible Collection can be installed via [Ansible Galaxy](https://galaxy.ansible.com) and contains modules and plugins for managing an Ingate SIParator/Firewall.
+This Ansible Collection (ingatesystems.fuego_modules) can be installed via [Ansible Galaxy](https://galaxy.ansible.com) and contains modules and plugins for managing an Ingate SIParator/Firewall.

 ## Requirements